jaytimm/american-political-data-and-r/README.md

 ### 7 Summary

-Indeed, a work in progress.
-But hopefully a nice round-up of useful open source resources for investigating & visualizing federal election results.
+Hopefully a nice round-up of useful open source resources for investigating & visualizing federal election results.
+I will update & develop as things get updated & develop.